You have questions we have the answers!

 There’s electricity at each and every camp—you’ll be able to charge up wherever you go.

-With the blessing of your primary care doctor, all should be fine.
 We’ll be happy to consult with you to ensure that everything can be handled properly.
 We also highly recommend all clients purchase trip insurance.

 Absolutely.
 While many safari activities are naturally outdoors in ungroomed environments, options do exist for folks of differing mobility needs.